sianesantoso/Superstore-Sales-Analysis/README.md

 - 🌎 Which regions contribute the most to sales and profit?
 - 👥 Which customer segments provide the highest business value?
 - 💸 How do discounts affect sales and profitability?
-- 📦 How do different shipping modes compare in terms of sales and profit?
 - ❌ Which products consistently generate losses?
 - 💡 What strategies can improve overall business profitability?